0x416c616e/java15_javafx15_jar_template/README.md

 An easy way to make and launch a JavaFX 15 JAR.

-This requires JavaFX 15 (OpenJFX), Java 15, and IntelliJ.
+This requires Java 15 and IntelliJ to be installed.
+This repo already contains all the JavaFX 15 stuff.

 This template makes it easy to make a JavaFX program that you can launch by just double clicking on something.
+People who use your program will only need to hava Java installed, and they just have to double click on run.vbs.

 These instructions are intended for Windows.
 Maybe I will add macOS and Linux support in the future, but not now. macOS/Linux can do this mostly the same, but with different relative paths, and using a shell script instead of a .bat + a .vbs.